searles9/Quote_App/README.md

 ***
 # Important notes
 * I could have broken some of the resources into modules - I just didnt want to go through that extra work for this particular project
 * I am aware that the website UI looks like trash.
-That wasnt the main focus of the project.
+That wasn't the main focus of the project.
 ***
 # Some Technical Notes
 * Test invoke the function: aws lambda invoke --region=us-east-1 --function-name=$(terraform output -raw function_name) response.json